fbpx

 Gold Line: Sprinkles of Inspiration | confettiandbliss.com

-What do you think about these sugar cookies?
-Have you enjoyed Linzer cookies before?
-Join the conversation in the comments below!
+Are you excited to make these Christmas sugar cookies with lemon curd?
+Have you tried Linzer cookies before?
+Join the conversation in the comments below.
+I’d love to hear from you.

 1. These Christmas cookies look delicious and something I want to add on my To-Try list for baking.
 Seems like a perfect recipe for this season.